chbh-opensource/chbh-on-bear/docs/meg/hardware/ihr.md

 * **Do not measure in the liquefaction position.**

-The TRIUX is not designed to Acquire data in the 25<sup>o</sup> position.
+The TRIUX is not designed to Acquire data in the 25° position.

 * **Remember to move the gantry to the liquefaction position (25) at End of Day.**

-The liquefaction rate is optimal at the 25<sup>o</sup> position.
+The liquefaction rate is optimal at the 25° position.
 If the gantry is left in a sub-optimal position (60 or 68) liquefying will be poor, and tank pressure may not reduce very much.
 This will potentially lead to a reduced Measurement Time Budget for the following day or days.

+!!! danger
-### **<span style="color:red">Helium is not life supporting!</span>**
+    **Helium is not life supporting!**

     If released into the air it poses a danger of suffocation.

 If a significant Helium leakage is detected our Oxygen Depletion Alarms will sound, then :

 * Immediately, calmly, evacuate MEG Control Room & MSR, and inform Sleep Control Room & Labs of their need to evacuate also, and instruct other staff/students not to enter the corridor.
 * Arrange proper ventilation.
     * Open Fire Exit.
     * Open MEG Corridor door.
     * Open Sleep Lab doors and subsequently the windows (if possible).